saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Point-to-Site connections use certificates to authenticate.
 Each client computer that connects to a VNet using Point-to-Site must have a client certificate installed.
 In this task, you will generate a client certificate from a self-signed root certificate.

-1. Switch over to your JumpBox VM, right-click on the windows 10 start menu, and select **Windows PowerShell (Admin) (2)** to open a new PowerShell session.
+1. Switch over to your JumpBox VM, right-click on the Windows 10 start menu, and select **Windows PowerShell (Admin) (2)** to open a new PowerShell session.

    ![Bottom left corner of the screen is highlighted.
 A context menu is open.
 Windows PowerShell (Admin) selection is highlighted.](media/new-powershell-session.png "Open new PowerShell session")